Tymonrare/cocos2d-x-additions/README.md

 ![gif](https://github.com/Tymonrare/cocos2d-x-additions/blob/master/misc/doc/demo.gif?raw=true)

-- lot of JSB binding examples
-- box2d jsb bindings
-- [R.U.B.E.](https://www.iforce2d.net/rube/) scene and JS bindings
 - All symlinks in this project has absolute paths.
 It wrong, i'll fix it soon
+- lot of JSB examples
+- box2d jsb
+- [R.U.B.E.](https://www.iforce2d.net/rube/) scene and JS bindings
 - sprite mesh-grid generator
 - Surface texture generator(In progress for now).
 My point about this - tileMaps is too old and we need some better solution by default - like [Joe Russ](https://twitter.com/Mografi_Joe/status/872239807921086464) showed
 - It has lot of problems with building